 - Open the baby’s airway and ensure that it is clear.

-- Seal your lips around baby’s nose and lips and blow steadily into baby’s lungs and see it rise as you breathe in.
+- Seal your lips around baby’s nose and lips, blow steadily into the baby’s lungs and see if it rises as you blow the air.

-- Once the chest rises, allow it to fall by not blowing.
+- Once the chest rises, stop blowing and allow it to fall.

 4. Give 30 Chest Compressions

-- Place the baby on a firm surface and find the center of the baby’s chest.
+- Place the baby on a firm surface and find the centre of his chest.

-- Press down to a third of the depth of the chest and press 30 times at the rate of 100 compressions per minute.
+- Press down to a third of the depth of the chest.
+Press 30 times at the rate of 100 compressions per minute.

-- Give two rescue breaths after 30 compressions and continue this process until help arrives.
+- Give two rescue breaths after 30 compressions.

 - Do not start the CPR process if the child has signs of normal breathing, movement or coughing as doing so may cause the heart to stop beating.